-Giving speeches and participating in panels at conferences or webinars are common ways for small business owners to gather attention for their business and market their skills.
+Giving speeches and participating in panels at conferences or webinars are common ways for small business owners to enhance their business marketing.
+These events help gather attention for their business.
 But with so many business owners and others clamoring for public-speaking opportunities these days, how can make your speaking pitch stand out from the crowd?

 With the right research and preparation, finding speaking opportunities—and even becoming an expert public speaker—isn’t as tough as it may seem.
 Here are five strategies to help you get there: